 “My Municipality, on Foot, on Bike” is a local strategy that encourages a collective approach by schools, citizens and the municipality.
 The working committee for this innovative project is composed of stakeholders from the municipality, the Centre de santé et de services sociaux La Pommeraie, the Direction de santé publique de la Montérégie, Nature-Action Québec and Youth in Motion Brome-Missisquoi.
 This unique project is aimed at stimulating and motivating everyone who could potentially contribute to the improvement of walking and biking conditions in Sutton.

-After a consultation and analysis process, the “My Municipality, on Foot, on Bike” committee submitted its activity report, along with its recommendations for promoting safe, active modes of transportation in Sutton, to the municipal council at the meeting of November 5 of last year.
+After a consultation and analysis process, the “My Municipality, on Foot, on Bike” committee submitted its activity report, along with its recommendations for promoting safe, active modes of transportation in Sutton, to the municipal council at the meeting of November 5, 2012.

-The newly updated version of the Municipal Family and Seniors Policy was launched June 24th, 2017.
-The procedure of the update started in 2016 with the financial support of the ministère de la Famille.
+The latest updated version of the Family and Seniors Municipal Policy was launched June 24, 2017.
+The procedure of the update started in 2016 with the financial support of the Ministère de la Famille.

 Short Term Rental Policy